johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 ### `get_abilities()`
 Used to return a list of the additional abilities this effect grants.
 **Returns:**
 - `list[string]`: A list of ability names that correspond to the names of top-level tables in the script that the effect allows the use of.
-The table must be formatted in the correct format for an effect-dependant ability.
+The table must be formatted in the correct format for an effect-dependent ability.

 ## Defining SubEffects